 Chronic Obstructive Pulmonary Disease (COPD)

-In one double-blind study, people with COPD who took creatine increased muscle mass, muscle strength and endurance, and improved their health status compared with those who took placebo.
+One study found that people with COPD who took creatine increased muscle mass, muscle strength and endurance, and improved their health status compared with those who took placebo.
 They did not increase their exercise capacity.
-More studies are needed to see whether creatine has any benefit for people with COPD.
+More research is needed.

 People who have muscular dystrophy may have less creatine in their muscle cells, which may contribute to muscle weakness.
 One study found that taking creatine led to a small improvement in muscle strength.
-However, other studies have found no effect.
+However, other studies found no effect.

 How to Take It